-The geography of jobs, part 3: Mapping the effects of international investment flows has been added to your bookmarks.
+The geography of jobs, part 3: Mapping the effects of international investment flows has been saved

 Manufacturing and professional, scientific, and technical services stand out as industries where foreign direct investment in the United States has had a surprising impact on job creation.

 Countries continue to find the United States an attractive investment, and their investments create US jobs.
 However, this important job generator should not be taken for granted: The United States competes with the rest of the world for investment.